-With a prototyped solution in hand, your next challenge is to test it in a small but significant way.
+With a prototyped solution in hand that was favorably received by your target audience representatives, your next challenge is to test it in a small but significant way.

 If you want to present music for disadvantaged audiences, let’s say, rather than starting a concert series, you might produce a single event and recruit pivotal individuals to attend – people who’d support your expansion and fundraising efforts, if your trial performance proves successful.

 * * *

 Lastly, let’s acknowledge that musicians don’t solely self-produce concerts; we also seek to win bookings from established concert series.

 We can adapt the above illustration to target concert presenters and develop action plans to make presenters want to book us.
 The 5 steps would be the same, beginning with empathy for the world that presenters occupy, moving on to defining key problems that presenters face, and so forth.
 I invite you to try it.